2020 Nashville tornado outbreak: Tennessee supercell

 The seventh tornado was a violent EF4 tornado that caused catastrophic damage in Putnam County near Baxter and in the western part of Cookeville, resulting in 19 deaths and 87 injuries.
 It touched down northwest of Baxter at 1:48 a.m.
 CST, just as a tornado warning was issued for the area.
 The tornado moved toward the Double Springs community and quickly intensified.
 Producing a narrow swath of EF3 to EF4-strength damage, the tornado moved along U.S. 70N, causing catastrophic damage in neighborhoods along the path.
 The tornado abruptly dissipated just before reaching downtown Cookeville after a path of nearly 8.4 mi.
 This abrupt dissipation was due in part to a southern circulation developing within the cell to the south of Interstate 40, which later resulted in the eighth tornado, a brief EF0, southeast of Cookeville in Goffton.

 As the northern circulation dissipated over Overton County, the southern circulation became dominant as the supercell climbed the Cumberland Plateau into Cumberland County.
 An EF2 tornado, the ninth from the cell, began near Rinnie, north of Crossville, and moved east into the Catoosa Wildlife Management Area, producing extensive tree damage.
-After apparent dissipation in wilderness near the Cumberland–Morgan county border, a tenth tornado, rated EF0, produced minor damage a few miles east, just to the west of Lancing in East Tennessee.
-The final tornado produced by the cell dissipated at 3:42 a.m.
-EST (2:42 a.m.
+After apparent dissipation in wilderness near the Cumberland–Morgan county border, a tenth tornado—rated EF0—produced minor damage a few miles east, just to the west of Lancing in East Tennessee.
+The final tornado produced by the cell dissipated at 3:40 a.m.
+EST (2:40 a.m.
 CST), four and a half hours after the first tornado in Gibson County.
-Interestingly, no tornado warning was ever issued for the first two tornadoes, despite strong rotation on radar.